Danville Bicycle Accident Lawyer

-After a bicycle accident, you may have significant medical bills and property damage.
+After a bicycle accident, you may have significant medical bills.
 In general, the insurance company of the at-fault driver should be responsible for covering these expenses.
 In reality, insurance companies will find any reason to reduce or deny a claim.
 An experienced bicycle accident attorney will know how to negotiate with insurance companies to maximize the chance that your claim is approved.
 In some circumstances, however, insurance companies are unwilling to approve claims, and you may want to explore filing a personal injury lawsuit against the at-fault driver.

 Regardless of how you choose to pursue compensation, you should never accept any payments or sign any legal documents without first consulting an attorney.
 Insurance companies or individual drivers may offer you a one-time settlement in exchange for you dropping your claim or case.
 Although a settlement may be in your best interest, and indeed many bicycle accident cases do end in settlements, a lawyer may be able to negotiate a settlement higher.
 A lawyer will also advise you if they think you could receive more compensation by taking your case to trial.